 - The first forensic science laboratory system with a forensic science Quality Assurance program – 1980

-- The first forensic science laboratory system accredited in the United States and worldwide by the American Society of Crime Laboratory Directors/Laboratory Accreditation Board – 1982
+- The first forensic science laboratory system accredited in the world by the American Society of Crime Laboratory Directors/Laboratory Accreditation Board – 1982

-- The first forensic science laboratory system with a formal state forensic science Research & Development program - 1985
+- The first forensic science laboratory system with a formal forensic science Research & Development laboratory – 1985

 - Began using the Automated Fingerprint Identification System (AFIS) – 1989

 - Began adding DNA profiles to the Combined DNA Indexing System (CODIS) – 1991

 - The second laboratory system in the United States to achieve ISO 17025 accreditation – 2005

 - The FSC had made nearly 15,000 hits to fingerprints in the AFIS database.